ocanty/vimmy/README.md

 Future Plans:
 ----

-* Fix express-session SessionStore
+* Fix express-session SessionStore (i.e use postgres session-store)
-* Make hardware devices modular (i.e not global C pointers as they are no, will also allow for more devices)
+* Make hardware devices modular (i.e not global C pointers as they are now, will also allow for more devices)
 * Modular hardware add/remove in sandbox
-* Code clean-up required
+* Code clean-up
 * Remove hidden instructions, add LEA
 * Document how the instructions/flag modifications work
-* Optimize compiler/disassembler to be more intuitive
+* Optimize compiler/disassembler
-* Fix the awful assertions in the C code
+* Fix assertions
-* Fix some of the functions that should not be static
-* Remove previously commented code that is now irrelevant